klahnakoski/mo-parsing/README.md

 * Added `Whitespace`, which controls parsing context and whitespace.
 It replaces the whitespace modifying methods of pyparsing
 * the wildcard ("`*`") could be used in pyparsing to indicate multi-values are expected; this is not allowed in `mo-parsing`: all values are multi-values
-* ParserElements are static: For example, `expr.addParseAction(action)` creates a new ParserElement, so must be assigned to variable or it is lost. **This is the biggest source of bugs when converting from pyparsing**
+* ParserElements are static: For example, `expr.add_parse_action(action)` creates a new ParserElement, so must be assigned to variable or it is lost. **This is the biggest source of bugs when converting from pyparsing**
 * removed all backward-compatibility settings
 * no support for binary serialization (no pickle)